Aking221/Job_Board_Project/readme.md

 Browse Jobs: Search for job offers using the search bar.
 Apply for Jobs: View job details and submit applications for job offers.
 Conclusion
 You now have a fully functional job board running locally on your machine.
-You can extend or customize the features, deploy the frontend and backend to production, or integrate additional services.
+You can extend or customize the features, deploy the frontend and backend to production, or integrate additional service